AliveTeam/AliveTeam.github.io/index.md

 * Natively supported windowed mode
 * Freely changeable resolution
 * Native support for Linux and MacOS
-* Modern code, that works without issue on Windows
+* Modern code and technology ensues, that the game works without issue on Windows
 * Subtitles for cutscenes
 * A fully open-sourced engine